 Minimum Consists of base salary, benefits and pension.
 Base salary is the salary to be paid with effect from 1 April 2023.
-Estimated value of a full year's benef cover, permanent health insurance a . , or car allowan ce, private fam ily medical Pension measured as the cash allowance in lieu of Company contributions at 10% of salary for Mark Kelly and 5% of salary for Michael Scott.
-Base salary Benefits Pension Total fixed Mark Kelly Michael Scott £433,336 £296,233 £9,403 £17,078 £43,334 £14,812 £486,073 £328,123 Target Annual bonus: consists of an assumed payment of 50% of maximum opportunity.
+Estimated value of a full year's benef cover, permanent health insurance a , or car allowan ce, private fam nily medical Pension measured as the cash allow Mark Kelly and 5% of salary for Mich ' ' ontributions at : 10% of salary for Base salary Benefits Pension Total fixed Mark Kelly £433,336 £9,403 £43,334 £486,073 Michael Scott £296,233 £17,078 £14,812 £328,123 Target Annual bonus: consists of an assumed payment of 50% of maximum opportunity.
 Long-term incentives: consists of the threshold level of vesting (25% vesting) under the PSP.
-Maximum Based on the maximum remuneration receivable (excluding share price appreciation and dividends): • Annual bonus: consists of maximum bonus of 100% of base salary.
-Long-term incentives: consists of the maximum level of vesting under the PSP.
-Maximum with share price growth As per the maximum but with a 50% share price growth assumption for the PSP awards.
+Maximum Based on the maximum remuneration • Annual bonus: consists of maximum , ation and divid ends): Long-term incentives: consists of the maximum level of vesting under the PSP.
+Maximum with share price growth As per the maximum but with a 50% 6 share price growth assun nption for the F PSP awards.